 Thousands of people in Ohio buy, sell or refinance their home each month.
 A lot of these transactions contain a simple line item for an appraisal.
 While there are a multiplying number of automated home valuation methods that may appear cheaper than an appraisal, almost all lenders still call in a local expert because the stakes are very high.
 You might assume that obtaining a mortgage is the only reason you should get an appraisal, but there are other cases when the services of a licensed, independent real estate professional might be beneficial.

-Challenge your tax assessment
+Appeal your tax assessment in Fairfield County

 Get your appraisal from Certified Residential IncOrder online

-Determine a fair and accurate valuation for estate liquidation
+Fair and accurate estate liquidation